 - Harm Reduction Program: Toward the Heart

 - Kelty Mental Health Resource Centre: Substance Use

 If you're a parent, teacher or another supportive adult

 Talk with young people about using substances.
 Be a sensitive and respectful listener.
-Don't be judgmental.
 Talk openly and honestly about the effects of substances.
 Ask questions about what kids are hearing, seeing or have learned.
 Talk about why people use substances and the potential consequences.
-Create an open and relaxed environment where it's safe to ask questions.
+Create an open and judgement-free environment where it's safe to ask questions.
 Look for natural opportunities to discuss the topic.

 - Fraser Health: Start the conversation about overdose prevention

 - Health Canada: Consider the Consequences of Vaping

 - Health Link BC: Talking to Kids, Teens and Adult Children